malramsay64/phd-thesis/03_Glassy_Dynamics/introduction.md

 $$ \frac{D_\text{fast} + D_\text{slow}}{2} \approx \frac{D_\text{fast}}{2} $$

-we can how there are different relationships. [@cite] Here the presence of dynamic heterogeneities results in a decoupling of translational and rotational motion by the choice of parameters.
+we can see how these relaxations behave differently.
+Here the presence of dynamic heterogeneities results in a decoupling of translational and rotational motion by the choice of parameters.